Information Systems and Technology

 MIT Information Systems was created under the office of the senior vice president in January 1983.
 An Information Systems Group was formed at that time by bringing the Institute’s Information Processing Services and Telecommunications Systems organizations into one administrative unit.
 The group was headed by the director of information systems, who, in addition to managing the group, was responsible for oversight of MIT’s educational, research, and administrative computing and telecommunications resources.
 These resources included central and departmental/laboratory computer facilities, computer networks, and personal computers, as well as office automation and word processing systems.
 James D. Bruce, professor of electrical engineering, was appointed director.

-Information Systems went through several organizational transformations as the information technology infrastructure at MIT grew.
+Information Systems went through several organizational transformations as the information technology (IT) infrastructure at MIT grew.
 In July 1986 Bruce became the first vice president for information systems.
-By 1992-1993 the office was divided into six departments: 1) Academic Computing Services, formed to promote and enable effective use of information technology in MIT education and scholarship; 2) Administrative Systems Development, formed to provide application development and related services in partnership with administrative units that support MIT’s research, education, and business needs; 3) Computing Support Services, involved with the delivery of end-user computing support services to the Institute, including the sale of computing equipment and services, training, consulting, publications, and software acquisition; 4) Distributed Computing and Network Services, established in July 1991 as a merger of Network Services with Project Athena’s operation and development activities to provide a campus-wide distributed computing infrastructure that supports education, research, and administration; 5) Operations and Systems, which provides a central computing facility and technological leadership that delivers computing services in a distributed computing environment that supports the Institute’s business needs; and 6) Telecommunications Systems, intended to provide coherent, universal, easily accessible telecommunications systems throughout MIT.
+By 1992-1993 the office was divided into six departments: 1) Academic Computing Services, formed to promote and enable effective use of information technology in MIT education and scholarship; 2) Administrative Systems Development, formed to provide application development and related services in partnership with administrative units that support MIT’s research, education, and business needs; 3) Computing Support Services, involved with the delivery of end-user computing support services to the Institute, including the sale of computing equipment and services, training, consulting, publications, and software acquisition; 4) Distributed Computing and Network Services, established in July 1991 as a merger of Network Services with Project Athena’s operation and development activities to provide a campus-wide distributed computing infrastructure that supports education, research, and administration; 5) Operations and Systems, which provided a central computing facility and technological leadership to deliver, in a distributed computing environment, IT services supporting the Institute’s business needs; and 6) Telecommunications Systems, intended to provide coherent, universal, easily accessible telecommunications systems throughout MIT.

 James D. Bruce served as director of information services 1983 to 1986; and as vice president for information systems 1986 to 2003.
 In 2003, Jerrold Grochow succeeded Bruce as vice president for information services and technology.